nosas/blog/toonvision/classification/article.md

 The model only misclassifies 3 images out of the entire dataset of 674 images.
 Not bad!

-The worst prediction - an image of Cog partially occluded by another Cog's nametag - has an error of 0.46/0.50.
+The worst prediction - an image of a Cog partially occluded by another Cog's nametag - has an error of 0.46/0.50.
 It makes sense for this image to be incorrect because we purposefully excluded occluded Cogs from the dataset.
 Ideally, the model would be able to generalize to the unseen data.

-The other two images frequently appeared in wrong predictions.
+The other two images frequently appear in wrong predictions of all models.
-I assume it's because the images contain brown in the middle of the image - which is commonly seen in Bossbot and Sellbot Cogs.
+I assume it's because the images contain brown in the middle of the image - a feature commonly seen in Bossbot and Sellbot Cogs.

 We'll interpret the layers' activations as heatmaps later to see if this is the case.
-For now, let's compare the optimized model's training loss and accuracy to the baseline model's.
+For now, let's compare the optimized model's average training loss and accuracy to the baseline model's.

+### Baseline comparison: Training

+The following plots show clearly the superior performance of the optimized model following 200 training runs.
+In all of the plots, the orange line represents the average loss and accuracy of the optimized model, while the blue line represents the baseline model.

+We can see in the accuracy plot (top left) that the optimized model does not overfit to the training data, whereas the baseline model overfits at ~12 epochs.
+This is expected because the optimized model performs  many techniques to prevent overfitting; the most important being *dropout* and *learning rate decay*.

+The validation accuracy plot (top right) shows a similar trend.
-### Comparing the baseline model to the optimized model
+On average, the optimized model does not overfit, whereas the baseline model overfits at ~12 epochs.

 <!-- Split the training line chart and the evaluation bar chart -->
 <figure class="center" style="width:90%;">
     <img src="img/baseline_comparison_train.png" style="width:100%;"/>
     <figcaption></figcaption>
 </figure>

+The loss plots speak for themselves.
+The optimized model's loss plots are constantly decreasing and never converge to zero.
+One could argue that the validation loss flatlines after ~20 epochs, but at least it's not increasing.

+On the other hand, the baseline model displays telltale signs of overfitting: training loss converges to near-zero after ~15 epochs while the validation loss decreases to ~0.13 and steadily increases thereafter.

+#### What's with the jagged lines?

+The validation plots for both models are quite sporadic compared to the smooth, continuous training plots.
+We can see that the optimized model often overfits to the validation data - enough to show jagged lines on both validation accuracy and loss plots.

+I suspect the validation plots' sporadic movement is due to the small size of the validation dataset.
+The fluctuations could also be due to the validation set being not representative enough of the training set.
+The former is a difficulty I burdened myself with early on in order to learn how to deal with poorly-balanced datasets.
+The latter is why I shuffle the datasets - unsort and split into separate datasets - before each training run in order to get an accurate average over 200 runs.

+An alternative to shuffling the datasets would be to  utilize [k-fold cross-validation](https://medium.com/the-owl/k-fold-cross-validation-in-keras-3ec4a3a00538), but that's beyond the scope of this article.
+Remember, we're keeping it simple!

+We can now clearly see the optimized model's superior performance during training.
+Let's take a look at the model's performance on the test dataset.

+### Baseline comparison: Evaluation

 <!-- Split the training line chart and the evaluation bar chart -->
 <figure class="center" style="width:90%;">